gaetanlop/Competitions-Repo/README.md

 Once reducing the learning rate is not adding a significant improvement to our model, we should increase the complexity of our weak learners.
 Indeed, increasing weak learners complexity might increase their performance while also increasing their chance of overfitting.
 At inference time, we will have weak learners with high bias and low variance (weak learners from the pretrained model) and some which are slightly overfit (low bias- high variance).
 This is why we reduce the learning rate before adding overfitted weak learners (when we reduce learning rate, we basically reduce the contribution of these overfitted trees to final prediction).

 I tried many things in order to increase model compelxity and decrease regularization params.
 I found that the best thing to do is to increase number of leaves and decrease minimum child samples.

+#### Conclusion

+This strategy enabled me to go from 0.84198 mse to 0.84184 mse (in real life this strategy is useles, but in kaggle competitions even 1 thousandth can make a huge difference).

 # Riiid Answer Correctness (Top 9%)